Setting Up Project-Level Rules in Cursor

 Integration with AI Features

-Rules defined in the .cursor/rules
+Rules defined in the .cursor/rules directory automatically influence:

 - Code suggestions